thoughtspot/thoughtspot.github.io/_admin/ts-cloud/app-templates.md

 Once you connect to your data, you can work with your ThoughtSpot contacts to deploy ThoughtSpot's scriptable applications, or SpotApps, which provide an easy way for you to start getting value from your data.

-ThoughtSpot offers [pre-built SpotApps](#pre-built-spotapps), which leverage your data in Snowflake, AWS Redshift, Google BigQuery, or Azure Synapse to provide pre-built Pinboards, Answers, Views, Tables and Worksheets.
+ThoughtSpot offers [pre-built SpotApps](#pre-built-spotapps), which leverage your data in Snowflake, Amazon Redshift, Google BigQuery, or Azure Synapse to provide pre-built Pinboards, Answers, Views, Tables and Worksheets.
 You can also [create your own SpotApps](#create-spotapps) by exporting multiple objects of the same type in one zip file, or an object and its associated data sources, and migrating these objects to another environment.

 {: id="pre-built-spotapps"}
 ## Pre-built SpotApps
 ThoughtSpot offers 3 pre-built SpotApps: Salesforce, procurement, and accounts receivable.
-These applications leverage your data in Snowflake, AWS Redshift, Google BigQuery, or Azure Synapse to provide pre-built Pinboards, Answers, Views, Tables and Worksheets.
+These applications leverage your data in Snowflake, Amazon Redshift, Google BigQuery, or Azure Synapse to provide pre-built Pinboards, Answers, Views, Tables and Worksheets.

 For example, if you choose to use the Procurement SpotApp, the **Search** page contains a Worksheet for your users to query on, called "Procurement Analytics Solution."